 "If a child has a good fitting life jacket, they won't complain about wearing it," added Edmonston.
 "Better yet is to set the example and wear one yourself."

-A short video on how to pick a right-sized kid's life jacket is available at http://www.BoatUS.com/Foundation/LJLP/fit_video.asp.
 BoatUS also offers a Kids' Life Jacket Loaner Program at 530 locations where right-sized life jackets can be borrowed for the day or weekend.
-To find a location near you, go to www.BoatUS.com/Foundation/LJLP/map.
+To find a location near you, go to http://www.boatus.org/life-jacket-loaner/map/.